turingschool/front-end-curriculum/projects/whateverly.md

 * Your users will only be able to **retrieve** your data, not modify it.
 (Similar to Jeopardy: you, as a developer, are allowed to manipulate the dataset to make it easier to work with, but the players interacting with your app cannot)

-## Search Functionality & Autocomplete

-* Your app must have a use-case for search functionality.
-For example, if you were building a weather forecast application, your users would be able to search for a city name and retrieve the forecast for that city.

-* The search functionality will include an autocomplete feature that "guesses" what the user is trying to type in.
-This means that the information your users are searching for should be part of one of your datasets that it can pull suggestions from.

 ## Code Organization

 Your codebase should be organized with a file structure that works for your group.
 See the [React docs](https://reactjs.org/docs/faq-structure.html) for some common approaches.